-I didn’t realize how expensive fresh flowers were, until I actually looked at the prices!
+- I didn’t realize how expensive fresh flowers were until I actually looked at the prices!
 Flowers and plants start at just $2.49, which makes it light on the pocketbook to adorn your kitchen table with fresh flowers now and then.

-What’s it Like to Shop at Trader Joe’s?
+What’s It Like Shopping at Trader Joe’s?

 The shopping experience is one reason why I didn’t shop at Whole Foods for a long time.
-I felt like everyone kept giving me and my two small kids dirty looks, as if it were a requirement that you be single, wearing yoga pants with a dolled up face, and fancy hair in order to grace your presence at the store
+I felt like everyone kept giving me and my two small kids dirty looks, as if it were a requirement that you be single, wearing yoga pants with a dolled-up face, and fancy hair in order to grace your presence at the store.

 Trader Joe’s falls at the other end of the spectrum, striving to make your shopping experience a true pleasure, and here’s how they do it.

-Unless it needs to be microwaved* or thawed*, you can pretty much sample anything you want before buying it.
+Unless it needs to be microwaved* or thawed*, you can pretty much sample anything you want before buying it

 Want to see if that sugar-free cereal is any good?
 Curious if peanut butter and yogurt really do taste good together?
 Want to know if the cookie butter hype is all it’s cracked up to be?

 Just ask an employee if you can try a sample and they’re happy to oblige.
-You do want to limit your sampling though, because the goal isn’t to get a free lunch!
+You do want to limit your sampling though because the goal isn’t to get a free lunch!

 Don’t feel bad asking for samples either.
 Whatever items are opened for sampling are divvied up between the employees.
 No opened container will go to waste!

-* Whether you can try something that needs to be microwaved or thawed seems to vary from location to location, so it’s best to ask your local store about their policies.
+Note: Whether you can try something that needs to be microwaved or thawed seems to vary from location to location, so it’s best to ask your local store about their policies.

-You can take something back, no questions asked.
+You can take something back, no questions asked

-If by chance you didn’t sample something in the store and you brought it home and it was downright awful (or that sugar-free cereal tasted fine to you but the kids won’t touch it with a 10 foot pole), just take whatever you haven’t eaten back to your store for a full refund.
+If by chance you didn’t sample something in the store and you brought it home and it was downright awful (or that sugar-free cereal tasted fine to you but the kids won’t touch it with a 10-foot pole), just take whatever you haven’t eaten back to your store for a full refund.

-Keep your kids busy with the scavenger hunt.
+Keep your kids busy with the scavenger hunt

 Each store has a stuffed animal hiding somewhere within.
 Keep your kids busy by having them look for the animal.
-When they find it, tell an employee and the child is rewarded with a fun and healthier snack (usually a bar or a piece of fruit).
+When they find it, tell an employee, and the child is rewarded with a fun and healthier snack (usually a bar or a piece of fruit).

-Have your kids shop with you.
+Have your kids shop with you

-Trader Joe’s has these super cute mini grocery carts that are perfect for the kids who like to be big helpers.
+This store has these super cute mini grocery carts that are perfect for the kids who like to be big helpers.
 If your kids are skilled enough to not run people over or race around the store like an Indi car driver, give them a cart and let them put items within reach in it.

-Enter to win a gift card, every time you shop.
+Enter to win a gift card, every time you shop

 Bringing your own grocery bag is an easy way to reduce waste, but it’s also an entry to win a prize in a weekly raffle drawing!